basarat/typescript-react/06 cypress/README.md

 ```
 npm run cypress:run
 ```
 * On the build server you can execute the tests using `npm run cypress:run`.
+This runs the tests in a CI friendly manner without prompts and window interactions.

 # Post recording cleanup
 * Delete e2e folder :)